National Geographic "Free Solo 360" Film

 The final outcome is a short interactive 360 film that really gives you the sense of what it is like to be next to Alex as he completes one of the most incredible athletic feats of all time.
 No one, but this great team that Jimmy put together could have pulled of a project as incredible as this 3,200’ off the ground.

-View in your desktop web browser or on your mobile or tablet device using the YouTube App.
+View in your desktop web browser or on your mobile device using the YouTube App.
 For the best immersive experience watch the 360 film using a VR headset.
 Enjoy!

 View the Free Solo 360 Film here.